-London Borough of Hillingdon has delegated responsibility for the management of the Pension Fund to the London Borough of Hillingdon Pensions Committee, taking into consideration the input from the Pensions Board.
-The Committee will monitor the implementation of this strategy on a regular basis as outlined later in this statement.
+London Borough of Hillingdon Pension Fund has delegated responsibility for the management of the Pension Fund to the

+Pensions Committee, assisted by the Local Pensions Board.
+The Committee will monitor the implementation of this Strategy on a regular basis as outlined below.

-Operationally, the administration of the Fund is undertaken by Hampshire Pensions Services (HPS) through a delegation agreement with Hampshire County Council (HCC), supported by a small 'in-house' capacity within London Borough of Hillingdon.
+Operationally, the administration of the Fund is undertaken by Hampshire Pensions Services (HPS) through a delegation agreement with Hampshire County Council (HCC), supported by a small 'in-house' capacity within London Borough of Hillingdon Pension Fund.

-The London Borough of Hillingdon will look for opportunities to work collaboratively with other Administering Authorities to reduce development costs and enhance the quality of information.
-This might include:
+The London Borough of Hillingdon Pension Fund will look for opportunities to work collaboratively with other Administering Authorities to reduce ance the quality of information such as:

-- working with other administering authorities through the Pensions Officer Group networks to produce communications, which can then be customised further where necessary to the needs of the London Borough of Hillingdon Pension Fund - Utilising economies of scale though procurement of services with other HCC managed funds - participating in joint training sessions with other administering authorities.
+working with other administering authorities through the Pensions Officer Group networks to produce communications, which can then be customised further where necessary to the needs of the London Borough of Hillingdon Pension Fund

+- Utilising economies of scale though procurement of services with other HCC managed funds - participating in joint training sessions with other administering authorities.